tuplenchwar/sports-notification-system/README.md

 - Validate Docker containers with `docker ps`.
 - Ensure Route53 health checks are successful.

-Your Distributed Pub-Sub System is now ready for use.
+Your Distributed sport-notification pub-sub System is now ready for use.